Skip Nav Destination

 Published: 01 May 2020

-... underwent an impairment rating evaluation (IRE) pursuant to the AMA Guides, Fifth Edition, which determined that she had a 44% permanent impairment.
-Based on that IRE, a workers’ compensation judge (WCJ) modified the disability status from total to partial as of the date of the IRE.
-The Workers...
+... a short period of temporary partial disability (TPD) payments.
+In June 2006, she underwent an impairment rating evaluation (IRE) pursuant to the AMA Guides, Fifth Edition, which determined that she had a 44% permanent impairment.
+Based on that IRE, a workers’ compensation judge (WCJ) modified...

 Robert D. Rondinelli, MD, PhD, Marjorie Eskay-Auerbach, MD, JD, Mohammed I. Ranavaya, MD, JD, Christopher R. Brigham, MD